MicrosoftDocs/dynamics-365-fraud-protection/content/user-roles-access.md

 ## Member access

-Members can access Fraud Protection by visiting [https://dfp.microsoft.com/](https://dfp.microsoft.com/) and use a Microsoft account to sign in.
+Members can access their [Fraud Protection account](https://dfp.microsoft.com/) and use a Microsoft account to sign in.

 ## Guest user access